-Even carnivores will crave MILO Restaurant’s fresh, vibrant deliciousness.
+Even carnivores will crave chef Craig Wilson’s fresh, vibrant deliciousness.

 On one hand I don’t want to start off my review with something negative but on the other: it’s the glaring truth and it sums up exactly how I feel about chef Craig Wilson’s MILO Restaurant on Conrad.
 In fact, maybe I should address this review to him: